Match: Friction matches

-From 1830 to 1890, the composition of these matches remained largely unchanged, although some improvements were made.
+From 1830 to 1890, the composition of matches remained largely unchanged, although some improvements were made.
 In 1843 William Ashgard replaced the sulfur with beeswax, reducing the pungency of the fumes.
 This was replaced by paraffin in 1862 by Charles W. Smith, resulting in what were called "parlor matches".
-From 1870 the end of the splint was fireproofed by impregnation with fire-retardant chemicals such as alum, sodium silicate, and other salts resulting in what was commonly called a "drunkard's match" that prevented the accidental burning of the user's fingers.
-Other advances were made for the mass manufacture of matches.
-Early matches were made from blocks of wood with cuts separating the splints but leaving their bases attached.
-Later versions were made in the form of thin combs.
-The splints would be broken away from the comb when required.
+From 1870, the end of the splint was fireproofed by impregnation with fire-retardant chemicals such as alum, sodium silicate, and other salts resulting in what was commonly called a "drunkard's match" that prevented the accidental burning of the user's fingers.

 A noiseless match was invented in 1836 by the Hungarian János Irinyi, who was a student of chemistry.
 An unsuccessful experiment by his professor, Meissner, gave Irinyi the idea to replace potassium chlorate with lead dioxide in the head of the phosphorus match.
 He liquefied phosphorus in warm water and shook it in a glass vial, until the two liquids emulsified.
 He mixed the phosphorus with lead dioxide and gum arabic, poured the paste-like mass into a jar, and dipped the pine sticks into the mixture and let them dry.
 When he tried them that evening, all of them lit evenly.
 He sold the invention and production rights for these noiseless matches to István Rómer, a Hungarian pharmacist living in Vienna, for 60 florins (about 22.5 oz t of silver).
 As a match manufacturer, Rómer became rich, and Irinyi went on to publish articles and a textbook on chemistry, and founded several match factories.

+Other advances were made for the mass manufacture of matches.
+By 1847, over a thousand people were employed in France in friction match manufacture.
+Early matches were made from blocks of wood with cuts separating the splints but leaving their bases attached.
+Later versions were made in the form of thin combs.
+The splints would be broken away from the comb when required.

-Replacement of white phosphorus
+Regulation of white phosphorus

 The London matchgirls strike of 1888 campaigned against the use of white phosphorus in match making, which led to bone disorders such as phossy jaw.